msc24x/hunter/README.md

-# Hunter: Programming Contest Hosting Platform
+# Hunter: Contest Hosting Platform

 ![](https://badgen.net/github/license/msc24x/hunter)
 ![](https://badgen.net/github/branches/msc24x/hunter)
 ![](https://badgen.net/github/commits/msc24x/hunter/main)

-Built to simplify the daily coding competitions hosting in general.
-Hunter gives you the ability to create your own coding competitions and necessary features to maintain and judge your participants.
+Built to simplify the daily coding and normal academic competitions hosting in general.
+Hunter gives you the ability to create your own competitions and necessary features to maintain and judge your participants.

 Visit at [hunter.cambo.in](https://hunter.cambo.in)